 When a young man (Dave Franco) gets into some trouble and is forced on the run, he goes to a priest (John C. Reilly) seeking asylum.
 The young man is being hunted by dangerous men, and he needs somewhere to lie low.
 The priest lets the young man stay at his convent, where he will work as a farmer.
 Although already off the radar, they decide that the young man should also pretend to be deaf and mute—in order to avoid unwanted attention.
 However, with three emotionally unstable nuns living at the convent, unwanted attention will not be so easy to avoid.

 Alessandra (Alison Brie), Ginerva (Kate Micucci), and Fernanda (Aubrey Plaza) are nuns at the convent.
 Alessandra has a rebellious attitude and a complicated relationship with her father.
 Fernanda has a fiery temper and unusual interests.
-Ginerva is mostly responsible, but has trouble resisting the bad influences that are Alessandra and Fernanda.
+Ginerva is a responsible woman but has trouble resisting the bad influences that are Alessandra and Fernanda.
 The three form a group of wild and unpredictable nuns who each have their sights set on the young farmer, making a very unfortunate situation for the young man trying to blend in.

 The Pros & Cons